Academic Catalog

 Description

 Develops and enhances the concepts and skills essential to meet the needs of patients placed on invasive and non-invasive ventilation.
-Overview of modes of ventilation, humidification and medication delivery.
+Overview of modes of ventilation, humidification, and medication delivery.
 Includes laboratory exercises of commonly used ventilators and patient-ventilator simulations.
-For continuing education purposes, new ventilators and state-of-the-art theories on ventilation will be presented based upon current research.
+New ventilators and state-of-the-art theories on ventilation are presented based upon current research.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives